zZyan/ds_music_recommendation/README.md

 2. troubleshoot noisy dataset and extract useful information
 3. design the recommender system to maximize efficiency and effectiveness; also for scalability consideration

+##### Unsuccessful experiments log:
+1. preprocessing: download csv to local (expensive to do sql manupilation on AWS and also needs cleaning, potentially can be done in SQL)
+2. preprocessing: setup microsoft sql management platform: very slow and confusing syntax
+3. model: utility matrix with a) plain play frequency; b) log(frequency); c) log(frequency)+ int(bool download)